gofractally/psibase/doc/psidk/src/run-infrastructure/administration.md

 The body of the `POST /native/push_boot` request contains a list of transactions that will each be executed in order in the first block.
 The first transaction is a special transaction known as the genesis transaction.
 The genesis transaction uploads the core services to the blockchain and it is not permitted to do anything else.

 A typical boot sequence contains more configuration than is able to fit in a single block.
-To understand how such a boot sequence is accomplished, see the description of [SystemService::TransactionSys::startBoot].
+To understand how such a boot sequence is accomplished, see the description of [SystemService::Transact::startBoot].

 ## Peering with others